Jake Guentzel Game Preview: Penguins vs. Islanders

-Jake Guentzel will be among those on the ice Wednesday when his Pittsburgh Penguins play the New York Islanders at UBS Arena.
-Looking to wager on Guentzel's props versus the Islanders?
-Scroll down for stats and information.
+Jake Guentzel will be among those in action Sunday when his Pittsburgh Penguins meet the New York Islanders at PPG Paints Arena.
+Fancy a wager on Guentzel?
+We have numbers and figures to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.